A relaxed little Pacific paradise, with jungle bungalows and beach-facing rooms, and a welcoming restaurant and bar”

 Remember baby and child equipment may be limited or need pre-booking

-Food is available all day; there's a kids menu in the restaurant plus half portions of adult mains for them, and a high/early tea.
+Food is available most of the day; there's a good kids menu in the restaurant plus half portions of adult mains for them.
 You can also walk along the beach to other child-friendly restaurants.

 Kids Activities on site: